SenshiSentou/sd-webui-state-manager/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J81VHA2)

-# [W.I.P.]
-This extension is in open beta!

-Please be aware that this extension has not been thoroughly tested yet.
-If you notice any bugs, please raise an issue here on github or message me on Discord (`blue.tomato`).

 # State Manager

 After trying a number of history/ state management extensions, I found they all suffered from one of more of these problems: